 Lets face it, its an old technology, 115 years old to be exact, the first use of the word by inventor Robert Hooke in 1676 shows the coupling is far older.

-The Spicer universal joint of 115 years ago was patented by Clarence Spicer, and the same technology is still in use today.
+The Spicer uni joint of 115 years ago was patented by Clarence Spicer, and the same technology is still in use today.

-Each of these components have their own weaknesses and maintenance concerns that have to be attended to otherwise you end up with universal joint failure or equipment damage.
+Each of these components have their own weaknesses and maintenance concerns that have to be attended to otherwise you end up with coupling failure or equipment damage.

-Universal Joint – The universal joint itself has 4 bearings, each of these small bearings are self contained but each of these bearings MUST be lubricated or the bearing will overheat and seize requiring replacement.
+The uni joint itself has 4 bearings, each of these small bearings are self contained but each of these bearings MUST be lubricated or the bearing will overheat and seize requiring replacement.
 So the universal joint itself has a grease nipple or zerk to allow grease to be administered to these bearings.

 This means a maintenance plan must be put in place to ensure this greasing is constantly done, this means labor to do the greasing, downtime of the machinery to allow the greasing to be done and the cost of materials as well.